-Joanne Jozefowski (Author of the ‘The Phoenix Phenomenon: Rising from the Ashes of Grief’)
+Joanne Jozefowski, Psychologist, located in Worcester; Author of the ‘The Phoenix Phenomenon: Rising from the Ashes of Grief’

-You Inc. (Affordable in case insurance won’t cover.
-Have locations in Worcester, Gardner and Southbridge)
+You Inc., located in Worcester; Accepts MassHealth; Have locations in Worcester, Gardner and Southbridge

 It took me months before I felt like I was ready to join a grief group.
 And then it took me a few tries to find one that I really clicked with.
 I think back to that first meeting and how terrified I was.
 Now I look forward to our monthly get together’s and the support that I receive from my fellow mamas.